 - Likewise, the plethora of laws, which exist in an unsystematic and untraceable manner should be unified, purged of potential mutual contradictions and codified for the easy, uniform and effective application.

 - Genuine community policing at all levels should be implemented and encouraged.
-For this purpose, resources are needed to be dedicated for the establishment of Citizen Police Liaison Committees at various levels, having representation of civil society, academia, and human rights activists along with a meaningful representation of women.
+For this purpose, resources are needed to be dedicated for the establishment of Citizen Police Liaison Committees at various levels, having a representation of civil society, academia, and human rights activists along with a meaningful representation of women.
 This should be addressed as a matter of priority.

 - Improve counter-terrorism laws by incorporating specific provisions for the protection of witnesses and victims, admissibility of evidence and introduction of new methods of conducting trials with due regard to security and human rights considerations.